-The C.R.A.R.C. is based at its Guayacán Rainforest Reserve, which is nestled in the Caribbean foothills of northern Talamanca, near the small town of Guayacán de Siquirres.
-This reserve, with a total area of 49 hectares (121 acres), is located in the upper catchment basin of the Siquirres River, which is an government protected watershed known as the Zona Protectora Cuenca Río Siquirres.
-To date 56 species of amphibians have been documented within the Guayacán Rainforest Reserve, including several very rare and endangered species.
-The Guayacán Rainforest Reserve is located nine highway kilometers from the city of Siquirres, on National Highway 10, which leads from the Caribbean lowland town of Siquirres to Turrialba.
-It is very easy to get to the center, being only two hours from the Costa Rican capital of San José, ten minutes from Siquirres, 45 minutes from Turrialba, and less than an hour from Puerto Limón.
+The Guayacán Rainforest Reserve, is nestled in the central Caribbean slopes in the foothills of northern Talamanca, near the small village of Guayacán de Siquirres.
+This private reserve has a total area of 49 hectares (121 acres) and is located in the upper catchment basin of the Siquirres River, in a government protected watershed area known as the “Zona Protectora Cuenca Río Siquirres”.
+To date 57 species of amphibians have been documented within the Guayacán Rainforest Reserve, including several very rare species.
+The Guayacán Rainforest Reserve is located on National Highway 10, nine highway kilometers south of the city of Siquirres.
+The reserve is very easy to get to, being only two hours from the Costa Rican capital of San José, ten minutes from Siquirres, 45 minutes from Turrialba, and less than an hour from Puerto Limón.
 Access from these towns is along blacktopped highways.
-Sorry, there are no dusty pothole-filled dirt roads, and no 4×4 vehicle is required to arrive at the Guayacán Rainforest Reserve.
+Sorry, there are no dusty pothole-filled dirt roads, and a 4×4 vehicle is NOT required to arrive at the Guayacán Rainforest Reserve.

 Flora and Fauna of the of the Guayacán Rainforest Reserve